jeong2624/nf-pipeline_WGS/README.md

+This pipeline was designed based on my understanding of Nextflow acquired through self-study, as part of my role in a mini project.

-The pipeline performs DNA sequencing analysis, spanning from raw data quality control to variant calling.
+It performs DNA sequencing analysis, covering the entire process from raw data quality control to variant calling.

 This script will be continuously updated as I continue learning and exploring Nextflow.